 Substitutions and variations

-Instead of dried soya mince, you could use your favourite plant based mince and skip using the water used to rehydrate the mince.
-For a wholefoods alternative, you could experiment with a mixture of ground walnuts, cauliflower or mushrooms.
+Instead of dried soya mince, you could use your favourite plant based mince or scrambled firm tofu and skip the water at the beginning.
+For a wholefoods alternative, experiment with coarsely ground walnuts, cauliflower or more mushrooms.

 Step by step